Our name is the 'Friends of the Toongabbie Wetlands Inc.

 The site has been dramatically cleaned up with West Gippsland Catchment Management Authority removing the willows from along the creek and lots of working bees over the years.

-· A shelter has been established which will eventually provide detailed interpretive signage as a means of conveying information of a historical nature with regard to the original Toongabbie railway.
+A shelter has been established which provides interpretive signage as a means of conveying information of a historical nature with regard to the original Toongabbie railway site and to acknowledge funding support for the Wetlands development.

 The Committee has been incorporated through the V.F.F./Landcare organisation